ukhan1219/personal-finance/README.md

 ## 🚀 Project Purpose & Motivation

-Glance started as a solo hackathon project and has since evolved into a passion project and a powerful portfolio piece.
+Glance started as a solo hackathon project (the original T3 stack version can be viewed [here](https://github.com/ukhan1219/glance)) and has since been completely rewritten and evolved into a passion project and a powerful portfolio piece.
 The primary motivation was twofold:

 1.  **To Build a Real-World Application:** I wanted to take an idea from concept to a fully deployed iOS app that my friends and I could use.
 Today, Glance serves over 100 concurrent users, providing real value and a testbed for continuous improvement.
 2.  **To Master New Technologies:** This project was a deliberate learning exercise to dive deep into unfamiliar technologies.
 It was an opportunity to challenge my skills in **SwiftUI** by creating a beautiful, simple, and intuitive user interface, and to build a robust, secure, and scalable backend using **Go**.